sathishp5353-alt/Adventure-Works/README.md

 This project analyzes sales data from the AdventureWorks dataset to understand product performance, customer behavior, and sales trends.
 The project integrates data from multiple sources, performs data cleaning and transformation, and builds interactive dashboards for business insights.

-The analysis combines sales tables (FactInternetSales and Fact_Internet_Sales_New) and enriches them with product and customer information.
+The analysis combines sales_Fact tables (FactInternetSales and Fact_Internet_Sales_New) and enriches them with product and customer information.
 Various KPIs such as Total Sales, Profit, Production Cost, Yearly Sales, Monthly Sales, and Quarterly Sales are calculated to support business decision-making.

 The final output includes interactive dashboards and reports created in Power BI and Tableau for visualizing sales performance.